A guide to looking into Masters Degrees

 Figuring out what you want to study

 A lot of people go on to do a Master’s because they’d like to further specialise in their field, or need one for the career path they’ve chosen.
+Some do them out of sheer post-grad panic.
 I’ve known for a while now that I wanted to go onto a Master’s, but in what?
 For me, it was a toss-up between a couple of different things that I had studied in my BA that I wanted to further my knowledge in.
 So if you’re at this stage, I’d recommend looking back over your course critically to see if you can find a trend in the things you enjoyed.
 This could help narrow down your options, so it doesn’t seem quite so scary.

 Alternatively, you could go about this in a more forward-looking manner: what are your future career goals?
 Which qualifications do you need to do this?
 This can be straightforward if, for instance, you’d like to get your teaching qualification; but for some people, although it might have seemed clear when you started your degree, things may have changed, and that’s okay!
 I know people who have done BioMed degrees and realised that Medicine isn’t actually the best next step for them, and so have started thinking about what they really see themselves doing – these things are important to examine.
 What do you think will make you happiest?
 Remember, it’s not worth doing if you don’t think you’ll enjoy it.